 For many women, the seed is often sown for developing sleep problems way before the menopause itself.
 The years leading up to the menopause are frequently the busiest of our lives: it’s a time when career, family and life in general are often rather hectic.

 So it’s no wonder that with action-packed lives, sleep regularly suffers during this period.
 Minor sleep issues that a woman experiences during this time have the potential to slowly snowball, going from mild sleep disturbances to moderate problems and eventually resulting in a full-blown sleep disorder such as insomnia.

 The peri-menopause lasts, on average, around four years.
 For some women this stage is over in a few months and for others it may take as long as a decade.
 During this time, levels of the main sex hormones — progesterone, oestrogen and testosterone — all begin to decline.

 But levels can also rise and fall erratically.
 Oestrogen levels, in particular, can change dramatically and deviate far from their pre-menopause patterns.
 It’s these ups and downs that are responsible for hot flushes, palpitations and sweats, which are known collectively as vasomotor symptoms.

 When a person is experiencing these symptoms at night, it’s hardly surprising that their sleep will suffer.
 Sleep becomes disrupted and both the quality and quantity of sleep a woman achieves can be jeopardised.

-In fact, pre-menopausal sleep problems are a significant predictor of menopausal sleep problems 1 so if you’re already suffering with poor sleep before the menopause, you’re at higher risk of having sleep issues during the menopause.
+In fact, pre-menopausal sleep problems are a significant predictor of menopausal sleep problems1 so if you’re already experiencing poor sleep before the menopause, you’re at higher risk of having sleep issues during the menopause.